hashgraph/hedera-improvement-proposal/HIP/hip-0000-cancun-4.md

 However, since Hedera places "ownership" of token balances with the account holding the balance we will need to extend the behavior of the sweep mode to also transfer all HTS tokens to the beneficiary.
+Notably, for a successful transaction beneficiary accounts must support the receiving of HTS tokens via association configuration.
 This is consistent with current self-destruct behavior and consistent with the spirit of the Ethereum change in that code and the account are no longer deleted.

-When the self-destruct is invoked on a contract within a transaction the behavior of Hedere will remain as it currently is in all respects.
+When the self-destruct is invoked on a contract within a transaction the behavior of Hedera will remain as it currently is in all respects.

 ## User stories

-* As a smart contract developer I want to use the "sweep" semantics of EIP-6780 in my contracts to sweep out hbar while not destroying the contract.
+* As a smart contract developer I want to use the "sweep" semantics of EIP-6780 in my contracts to sweep out value (HBAR and HTS token balance) while not destroying the contract.
 * As a smart contract developer I want to be able to continue to use the transient contract pattern and have it behave the same way prior to this HIP.
 * As a HAPI user I want to be able to control my contract account in the same